10up/simple-podcasting/readme.txt

  * Create a new post and assign it to one or more Podcasts using the panel labeled Podcasts.
  * Upload or embed an audio file into this post using any of the usual WordPress methods.
 If using the new block-based WordPress editor (sometimes referred to as Gutenberg), insert a Podcast block.
 Only one Podcast block can be inserted per post.
- * For more advanced settings, use the Podcasting meta box to mark explicit content or closed captioning available, season number, episode number, episode type and to optionally specify one media item in the post if you have more than one in your post.
+ * For more advanced settings, use the Podcasting meta box to mark explicit content or closed captioning available, season number, episode number, episode type, add a transcript and to optionally specify one media item in the post if you have more than one in your post.
 In the block-based editor, these are the block settings that appear in the sidebar when the podcast block is selected.
- * Transcript: Add an optional transcript consisting of time codes, citations, and paragrah text that can be embedded in the post, linked to an external plain HTML file, or linked in a special `<podcast:transcript>` XML element.
+ * Transcript: If desired, an optional transcript can be added from the settings of the Podcast block.
+This will add a Podcast Transcript block, allowing you to add a transcript consisting of time codes, citations, and paragrah text that can be embedded in the post, linked to an external plain HTML file, or linked in a special `<podcast:transcript>` XML element.

 === Submit your podcast feed to Apple Podcasts ===